openconfig/gnsi/certz/README.md

 #### SSL profiles

-SSL profiles logically group a certificate (private and public keys), Certificate Authority chain of certificates (a.k.a. a CA trust bundle) and a set of Certificate Revocation Lists into a set that then can be assigned as a whole to a gRPC service.
+SSL profiles logically group a certificate (private and public keys), Certificate Authority chain of certificates (a.k.a. a CA trust bundle), and a set of Certificate Revocation Lists into a set that then can be assigned as a whole to a gRPC service.